swolfand/swolfand.github.io/source/_posts/2016-04-12-using-cursors-with-recycler-views.md

 However, in this case generics provide the most elegant solution.
 By creating a base cursor recycler adapter we can abstract away a lot of the boilerplate and headache.

+The overall idea is as follows, define a CursorRecyclerViewAdapter that extends from RecyclerView.Adapter that has a generic swappable ViewHolder as it's elements. you'll also need a NotifyingDataSetObserver.

+{% highlight Java %}
+abstract class CursorRecyclerViewAdapter<VH extends RecyclerView.ViewHolder> extends RecyclerView.Adapter<VH> {

+  public CursorRecyclerViewAdapter(Cursor cursor) { //this might change based on your use case
+    ...
+  }

+  //bind view and new view go here private class NotifyingDataSetObserver extends DataSetObserver {
+          @Override
+          public void onChanged() {
+              ...
+          }

+          @Override
+          public void onInvalidated() {
+              ...
+          }
+      }
+}
+{% endhighlight %}

+Check out this [gist](https://gist.github.com/swolfand/e9814d654fc536641e6c64a4ff480941) for the full CursorRecyclerViewAdapter code.

+from there you're free to extend this class to work with your RecyclerView Adapter from above

+{% highlight Java %}
+class MyAdapter extends QuoteCursorAdapter<QuoteCursorAdapter.MyViewHolder> {

+  public MyAdapter()

+  //inflation and binding of view holder happens here

+  public class MyViewHolder extends RecyclerView.ViewHolder {
+      // define your view holder
+  }
+} // adapter
+{% endhighlight %}

 [^1]: <small> I know what you're going to say: "Don't use SQLite!
 Use ----", where ---- is one of a number of options.
 This post isn't for you </small>